nilpoint/gradle-startup/README.md

 There are 2 special exceptions which a task action can throw to abort execution and continue without failing the build.
 A task action can abort execution of the action and continue to the next action of the task by throwing a `StopActionException`.
 A task action can abort execution of the task and continue to the next task by throwing a `StopExecutionException`.
 Using these exceptions allows you to have precondition actions which skip execution of the task, or part of the task, if not true.

+### Build scripts are Groovy code

+We must keep in mind that Gradle scripts use Groovy.
+This means we can use all the Groovy's good stuff in our scripts.